Accounts receivable turnover ratio formula and example

 Net credit sales

-Net credit sales means the money you earn from credit sales after you subtract returns and allowances.
+Net credit sales represents the revenue you earn from credit sales after subtracting returns and allowances.
+This figure excludes cash transactions because they don't create receivables.

 Net credit sales = Gross credit sales - Sales returns - Sales allowances

-- Exclude cash sales: Only include sales made on credit terms
+- excludecash sales: Include only sales made on credit terms

-- Adjust for deductions: Remove returns, allowances, and discounts
+- subtract all deductions: Remove returns, allowances, and discounts from gross sales

 Average accounts receivable